andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

   }

   private void handleKioskMode() {
-    // is Kiosk Mode active       ?
+    // is Kiosk Mode active?
 	  if(isKioskModeActive()) {
 	    // is App in background?
       if(isInBackground()) {